 How to: First Prep the window, then Create the Curtain:

-1. Keeping in mind this will be visible from outside the home, start by putting up a “Normal” Curtain on a tension rod set within the window frame. (important, use the tension rod inside the frame because a curtain rod hung outside/over the window frame might make your large curtain hang unevenly.)
+1. Keeping in mind this will be visible from outside the home, start by putting up a “Normal” Curtain on a tension rod set within the window frame. (use the tension rod inside the frame because a curtain rod hung outside/over the window frame might make the curtain that shows inside the room hang unevenly.)

-2. Over the sheer curtain, hang a blackout curtain, I hung mine by simply nailing it in place over the window frame.
+2. Over the sheer curtain, hang a blackout curtain, I hung mine by simply nailing it in place over the window frame with tiny nails.
 Since the curtain will never be opened there is no need to place it on a rod.

 3. If you are working on a sunny day, there probably will still be light shining through even after these two curtains.
 For your accent wall curtain to convincingly hid the window, you need to block all light.
 At this point you can get creative about blocking light.
 This Blackout White Board product can be cut to size and stapled up with a 100% guarantee of light blocking, but whatever material you use will be sandwiched between two layers of attractive curtains, so feel free to be creative.
 (I stapled old corrugated plastic political signs up, extending well beyond the edges of the window frame, to block light creeping in around)